-Employees registered to work in Spain who make social security contributions are covered by state healthcare.
-Those who are not registered to work in Spain but have been in Spain before April 2012 and earn less than EUR 100,000 can register for healthcare as a Spanish resident via local Instituto Nacional de la Seguridad Social (INSS).
+Employees registered to work in Spain who make social security contributions are covered by the state healthcare.
+Those who are not registered to work in Spain but have been in Spain before April 2012 and earn less than EUR 100,000 can register for the healthcare as a Spanish resident via local Instituto Nacional de la Seguridad Social (INSS).
 Individuals can also access state healthcare by contributing each month to ‘pay-in’ public health insurance schemes which are run by autonomous regions.
 The monthly fee is EUR 60 for those aged less than 65 and EUR 157 for those above 65.

 Contributory Unemployment Benefit